setheliot/eks_auto_mode/docs/known_issues.md

 ##### That feels like a workaround.
 What is the real fix?

 * See this note on using [separate distinct Terraform configurations](./separate_configs.md)

+#### Other notes
+When creating the EKS cluster, the `dataplane_wait_duration` variable has been increased from its default 30s to 60s, to address this issue.

+If you are using timeouts to fix an issue though, then you have not _fixed_ it, you have only decreased how often it will happen. 🤷‍♂️